bigoshunane/Plotly-HM-11/README.md

 2. Horizontal bar chart and Bubble Chart:

-To create the horizontal chart, the JSON data is first filtered by the current ID then a trace is created for the chart with the top 10 sample values as x and the OTU IDs as the y.
+To create the horizontal chart, the JSON data is first filtered by the current ID then a trace is created for the chart with the top 10 sample values as x and the OTU IDs as y.
 Finaly Plotly is used to create the bar chart.
 The same prodedures used to create the bubble chart.

 ![f](https://user-images.githubusercontent.com/84547558/161367958-7fdf4465-edd2-4e7f-908f-829795afe5fa.png)